hemanthkumargr/docs/appendix/CyberSource-Silent-Post-Environment-Setup.md

 4. Next, Navigate to Tools & Settings > Hosted Order Page > Settings
 5. On the Hosted Order Page Settings, select which Credit Cards you would like to accept.
 ![CyberSource Business Center](images/payment-cybersource-business-center-2.png)
 6. Near the end of this page, configure the Receipt Page and the Decline Page.
+Make sure to check the "This URL is my custom receipt/decline page." checkbox.
+CyberSource redirects the customer to these pages after evaluating the transaction (e.g. http://localhost:8080/cybersource/success or http://localhost:8080/cybersource/decline)
 ![CyberSource Business Center](images/payment-cybersource-business-center-3.png)
 7. Finalize your changes and click Update